herman-woo/cardshop-api/README.md

 - when starting up the database, sign in as udacity

 ### Starting up the API
-- Open up a terminal and run 'npm install' to get all the mode_modules we are using in the API
+- Open up a terminal and run 'npm install' to get all the node_modules we are using in the API

 npm install